Carolinge/EB1_RPAshuffle/README.md

 python scripts used to get phase diagrams and critical points of EB1 mutants using RPA

 # RPA theory and algorizm
-The key codes to realize random phase approximation is forked from Lin and Chan's works:
+The key codes to realize random phase approximation is forked from Lin and Chan's works so make sure you cite these :

 Y.-H. Lin, J. D. Forman-Kay, and H. S. Chan, Biochemistry 57, 2499–2508 (2018) Y.-H. Lin, J. D. Forman-Kay, and H. S. Chan, Phys.
 Rev. Lett.
 117, 178101 (2016)
 Y.-H. Lin, J. Song, J. D. Forman-Kay, and H. S. Chan, J. Mol.
 Liq.
 228, 176–193 (2017)